 by Dr Wesley Turner, Clinical Psychologist at Minds & Hearts

 If they feel comfortable doing so, parents may wish to watch the resources like the following videos with their children and see how they react and/or relate to the people featured in them.
-Parents can use these resources such as these as a launching pad to discuss how their children think and act, and the personal strengths they bring to their lives.
+Parents can use resources such as these, as a launching pad to discuss how their children think and act, and the personal strengths they bring to their lives.

 Information on autism:

 An episode of ‘Arthur’ dedicated to educating children on Asperger’s syndrome/Autism Spectrum Disorder:

 A TEDx talk by Krister Palo, a 15-year-old student with Asperger’s syndrome:

 At Minds & Hearts, we also provide a list of suggested books and other resources that parents may wish to utilise with younger or adolescent children.
 This list is available here in our Resources to Help.